Scavenger (comics)

-The Scavenger is the name of two DC Comics supervillains with no known connections with each other.
+The Scavenger is the name of two supervillains appearing in American comic books published by DC Comics.
 The first Scavenger was Peter Mortimer, an Aquaman villain who debuted in Aquaman #37 (January 1968), and was created by Bob Haney and Nick Cardy.
 He is re-introduced in the New 52 series Aquaman by writer Geoff Johns and artist Paul Pelletier.

 The second Scavenger first appeared in Superboy (vol. 4) #2 (March 1994), and was created by Karl Kesel and Tom Grummett.

 Fictional character biography

 Peter Mortimer

 In his first appearance, the first Scavenger seeks the Time Decelerator, an alien device left on Earth, which transports him to a timeless, limbo-like dimension.
 He later escapes and is transported to Skartaris, where he gains mystical powers and battles the Warlord.

 In his next appearance, the Scavenger reforms and befriends Aquaman.
 However, a later encounter with Hawkman retconned his redemption, stating that Peter Mortimer was secretly part of a child sex ring.
 Moreover, he now calls himself Barracuda and explains that he is the avatar of the barracuda, just as Hawkman is the avatar of the hawk.
 After Barracuda attempts to kill both Aquaman and Hawkman, Hawkman kills him.

 In The New 52, after the events of Throne of Atlantis, Mortimer begins scouring the ocean floor for Atlantean technology and weaponry to sell to the highest bidder.
 He, along with villains such as the Weapons Master, the Key, the Scarecrow, Captain Cold, and the Cheetah are attacked, captured, tortured, and interrogated by David Graves, who intends to acquire information on the members of the Justice League.

 Mortimer is among the villains recruited by the Crime Syndicate of America during the events of the Forever Evil story arc.
 He is later captured along with several other members of the Secret Society by the reformed Justice League in the aftermath of the Crime Syndicate's defeat.